Stumblinbear/agui/agui_primitives/README.md

 ## What is Agui Primitives?

 Agui Primitives hold basic widgets and core renderables for [`agui`](https://crates.io/crates/agui).
-Any third party renderer intending to add support for most widgets should only need to support the core renderables in this crate, such as `Drawable`.
+Any third party renderer intending to add support for most widgets should only need to support the core renderables in this crate, such as `Quad`.